CGnTLab/miR/README.md

 ## Differential Gene Expression

 The `DESeq2.R` script is designed to identify genes that are differentially expressed between two or more conditions.
 This is crucial for understanding the biological significance of gene expression changes.

+## Requirements

+    R (version <4.0)

+# Getting Started

+    Clone the repository: git clone https://github.com/your_username/your_repository.git
+    Navigate to the repository: cd your_repository
+    Install required R packages as mentioned in the script.
+    Run batch correction and differential expression scripts as per the provided examples.

+Feel free to explore and adapt the R code for your specific needs.
+If you encounter any issues or have suggestions, please create an issue in the repository.